U.S. Route 129 in Tennessee: "Tail of the Dragon" and Calderwood Highway

 U.S. 129 enters Tennessee from North Carolina at through the Deals Gap mountain pass through the western fringes of the Great Smoky Mountains.
 Immediately within Blount County, the highway twists and turns, roughly following the natural topography of the mountains.
 This section is known as the "Tail of the Dragon" (or simply "The Dragon") due to its extremely sharp and tight curves, and roughly forms the boundary between the Great Smoky Mountains National Park to the east and the Cherokee National Forest to the west.
 The "Tail of the Dragon" is very popular with tourists and enthusiasts of motorcycles and sports cars.
 After several miles, the highway gradually straightens out, and starts running along the banks of the Little Tennessee River.
 Here the road becomes known as "Calderwood Highway".
 The highway then shifts into an east-west alignment and has an intersection with the western terminus of the Foothills Parkway before passing by Chilhowee Dam and going through the Tallassee community.
 US 129 then turns north and briefly enters Monroe County where it has an intersection with the eastern terminus of SR 72.
 It then reenters Blount County and passes through additional woodlands, before intersecting with SR 336 in the Lanier community.

 US 129 continues northeast over the next several miles through a mix of farmland and residential neighborhoods to Clover Hill, where it becomes concurrent with US 411.
 The two routes proceed northeast as a five-lane undivided highway with a center turn lane to enter the city of Maryville.
 Passing initially through mostly residential areas, the highways have an intersection with the southern terminus of SR 335 (William Blount Drive).
-The two highways then pass though additional neighborhoods and a commercial area, before reaching a directional T interchange, where US 129 separates from US 411.
+The two highways then pass through additional neighborhoods and a commercial area, before reaching a directional T interchange, where US 129 separates from US 411.
 Bypassing downtown Maryville on the west side, US 129 becomes a divided four-lane highway here known as US 129 Bypass as it passes by Foothills Mall and has intersections with US 321 (Lamar Alexander Boulevard), Foothills Mall Drive (unsigned SR 446), and Foch Street before crossing into the neighboring town of Alcoa.
 US 129 then has an interchange with Midsettlements Road and Bessemer Street before reaching an intersection with Louisville Road, which provides access to the neighboring town of Louisville.
 The highway then has an at-grade railroad crossing before coming to a directional-T interchange with SR 35 (N Hall Road), which also provides access to downtown Maryville.